firatozen/Google-Data-Analytics-Professional-Certificate/README.md

 8. Google Data Analytics Capstone: Complete a Case Study
    - **Course 8** • 8 hours • 4.8 (13,180 ratings)

-## Contributions

-Contributions are highly encouraged!
-If you've gone through the same courses or have additional insights/resources to share, feel free to submit a pull request.
-Whether it's fixing a typo, adding a useful resource, or clarifying a concept, your contributions are valuable.

-To contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make and commit your changes: `git commit -m 'Add a new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Open a pull request.

 ## Acknowledgements